 The second crucial deadline is the 180-day exchange period.
 You must complete the purchase of your replacement property within 180 calendar days after selling your relinquished property.
 This timeline runs concurrently with the 45-day identification period.

-An important detail: the 180 days may be shortened if the due date for your tax return (including extensions) for the year of sale comes before the 180-day period ends.
+An important tax deferral detail: the 180 days may be shortened if the due date for your tax return (including extensions) for the year of the real estate sale comes before the 180-day period ends.
 You must complete the exchange by your tax return due date unless you file an extension.
 Any funds from the sale not used to purchase replacement property become taxable.
 To maximize your tax deferral, reinvest all proceeds and acquire property of equal or greater value.

 What Are Common Pitfalls of 1031 Exchanges to Avoid?

-Even experienced investors can make mistakes with 1031 exchange deadlines.
+Even experienced real estate investors can make mistakes with 1031 exchange deadlines.
 Strict IRS rules govern the process, and failing to follow all requirements can nullify the exchange, resulting in significant tax consequences:

 - Miscalculating dates.
 The timelines are calendar days, not business days.
 Day one is the day after closing on your relinquished property.